Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 ## Create a Stream Worker

-Refer to the [Stream Workers](/cep/index.md) section for an explanation of how stream workers function.
+For more information about stream workers, refer to the [Stream Workers](index.md).

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 1. Click **Stream Worker**.